-The Amber Hollibaugh Award for LGBTQ+ Social Justice Writing recognizes a nonfiction book that addresses the issues such as economic injustice, with a special focus on queer kids and adult sex workers.
-Writers who explore these or similar topics, especially when written from personal experience, will merit consideration for the award, which carries a prize of $1,000.
-The winner of this award will be selected from among the submissions by a panel of judges.
+The Amber Hollibaugh Award for LGBTQ+ Social Justice Writing honors a nonfiction book that addresses issues such as economic injustice, with particular attention to queer youth and adult sex workers.
+Works exploring these or related topics—especially those grounded in lived experience—are eligible for consideration.
+The award carries a $1,000 prize, with the winner selected by a panel of judges.

-Amber Hollibaugh won the Judy Grahn Award for Lesbian Nonfiction in 2001 for her book, My Dangerous Desires: A Queer Girl Dreaming Her Way Home.
+Amber Hollibaugh previously won the Publishing Triangle’s Judy Grahn Award for Lesbian Nonfiction in 2001 for My Dangerous Desires: A Queer Girl Dreaming Her Way Home.

 In the list below, finalists are presented in alphabetical order by book.